Pyramidal and extrapyramidal cerebral palsy refer to the location of damage to the brain.

 Types of Extrapyramidal Cerebral Palsy

 There are 4 types of cerebral palsy and 3 of them can be classified as extrapyramidal.
-The pyramidal type is called spastic cerebral palsy and it makes up 80% of cases.
+The pyramidal tracts are damaged only in spastic cerebral palsy, which makes up 80% of cerebral palsy cases.

 This means that only about 20% of cerebral palsy cases are extrapyramidal.